ace90210/senior-engineer-home-exercise/readme.md

 I hit some challenges and this is far from my best work sadly a number of compounding challenges delayed me more than expected. they included
 * using records with validation was new to me and had unexpected quirks
 * moving the docker file to the root combined with my mistake using the auto generated docker and moving it, i normally keep it in the project, i know how to move it but didnt realise the pre built docker project *really* does not like being moved and caused me all sorts or trouble before i just removed and did it manually
-* had no time to learn kotlin so was unable to get it working
+* had no time to learn kotlin so i made the tragic mistake of trying to cut corners by using AI, lost quite abit of time on this before i just looked up the official template from jetbrains for dotnet deploys and reverts engineered it to my needs.

 If given additional time, I would focus next on:

-* Finishing the Kotlin DSL build steps and registry push.
+* fix the workaround issue in the teamcity agent where i use sudo
 * Expanding unit test coverage.
 * Adding input model separation and improved validation handling for minimal API idioms.